Monstera Epipremnoides is a well-known plant among gardening and indoor plant enthusiast.

 Monsteras don’t need many nutrients.
 However, you can supplement it with slow-release fertilizer with higher magnesium (Mg) concentration in a limited quantity to provide the extra boost.

-If you're using fertilizer, don't apply directly over the base of the plant.
-Keep the fertilizer a little away from the ground so it doesn't overfeed.
-You can use diluted fertilizer maximum 3-times in a year.
+If you’re using fertilizer, don’t apply directly over the base of the plant.
+Keep the fertilizer a little away from the ground so it doesn’t overfeed.
+You can use diluted fertilizer a maximum of 3-times a year.

 Common problems and solutions for growing Monstera Epipremnoides

 Monstera epipremnoides is a remarkably pest and disease-resistant plant.
 However, nothing is problem-free if you don’t care properly.
 Here are typical problems to look out for and ways to prevent them.